KeyboardKit/website/_includes/kankoda/apps/privacy-policy.md

 ## Means of communication

-Any changes to this privacy policy will be communicated in the release notes, when releasing a new version of the app.
+Any significant changes to this policy will be communicated in the release notes, when releasing a new version of the app.